To report an outage, call

 The official "birth" of Blue Ridge Electric was recorded on September 19, 1936.
 It was that day a small group of farmers met with G. F. Messick in the jury room of the Caldwell County Courthouse to organize what was then called Caldwell County Electric Membership Corporation.
 This same year, the movement for cooperative rural electrification was in such high demand all across the country that Congress passed legislation making the REA permanent with provisions for cooperatives.

 By 1938, Blue Ridge Electric began serving its first members under the name of Caldwell Mutual Corporation: 155 homes, six stores, four churches and a few schools in Caldwell County.
 Later that year, Watauga County was energized by the cooperative and by the following year, Alleghany County saw its first wondrous glow of lights.
 Two years later, the cooperative rechartered under the name Blue Ridge Electric Membership Corporation which now serves some 75,000 meters.

 In March 1998, Blue Ridge made the decision to purchase Beall Oil Company enabling us to establish our first “for- profit” subsidiary - Blue Ridge Energies, LLC.
-This Limited Liability Corporation (LLC) provides propane, heating fuels, and heating appliances to a growing territory from showrooms and offices in Lenoir, Boone, West Jefferson, Sparta, and Morganton, North Carolina as well as in Independence, VA.
+This Limited Liability Corporation (LLC) provides propane, heating fuels, and heating appliances to a growing territory from showrooms and offices in Lenoir, Boone, West Jefferson, Sparta, and Morganton, North Carolina.

 A second for-profit subsidiary, RidgeLink, LLC, was established in October 2008.
 RidgeLink was formed to help Blue Ridge Electric provide value to its membership by more fully utilizing the fiber optic system the cooperative has put in place for its electric system.
 The company provides broadband and telecommunication services to other businesses that provide end-use internet access services.